mabrewster/Career-Plan-Vision-Board/README.md

 # Career-Plan-Vision-Board
 Upload an image and include a caption or statement to match each portion of your career plan to create your Career Plan Vision Board.
+You may need to save images to your desktop to upload them if you haven't done so already.
 <html lang="en">
 <head>
 <meta charset="UTF-8">